Strategy

 Partners

-The IFS Foundation partners with various organizations across the globe including the IFS Group.
+The IFS Foundation partners with various organisations across the globe including the IFS Group.
 Partners are a key part in the Foundation's strategy to alleviate poverty in rural Sri Lanka.
 Partners help the Foundation in fundraising, administrative burdens, volunteering and are critical to the accomplishment of our goals.
+We are grateful to all our partners, including the IFS Group, Hoist, Platned, Enterprise Analytics, Astra Canyon and Rigserv.